searica/TerrainTools/Publish/ThunderStore/README.md

 - Configurable maximum tool radius.
 - Camera zoom is blocked while modifying tool radius.

+### Modifiable Tool Hardness
+- Lets you change the "hardness" of terrain tools using the scroll wheel.
+"Hardness" refers to how uniformly the effect is applied over the radius of the tool, so increasing the hardness will apply the effect more uniformly.
+- Configurable hotkey to enable changing hardness.
+- Camera zoom is blocked while modifying tool hardness.

 ### New Terrain Tools
 - Adds a version of each terrain tool that doesn't affect the terrain height when used.
 - Adds square versions of all terrain tools that modify terrain according to the world grid (so you can enjoy clean edges).
-- Adds a precision raise ground tool that lets[R E A D M E]() you set the exact height you want to raise the terrain by using the scroll wheel on your mouse.
+- Adds a precision raise ground tool that lets you set the exact height you want to raise the terrain by using the scroll wheel on your mouse.
 - Adds a remove terrain modifications tool that lets you reset terrain.

 #### Hoe